Home-built camping trailers

 By Mike Lance

-My good friend Orrin and I have been messing around with WEST SYSTEM products for the past forty years.
+These two trailer projects came about after my good friend Orrin and I had been messing around with WEST SYSTEM products for the past forty years.
 After building and racing a hydroplane in the Seventies, we built a 21′ cedar strip two-person kayak in 1980 and an 18’6″ cedar strip canoe in 1981.
 In 1981 we placed second in the 320-mile canoe race across New York state using our kayak.
 Both boats are shown in May/June 1985 edition of The Boatbuilder, Gougeon’s precursor to Epoxyworks.

 The four walls were built with select eastern white pine and 4mm okoume plywood.
 Each top frame piece was built using two pieces of Sitka spruce, 3/8″ thick by ¾” wide.
 Steaming was not necessary since the curve was gentle enough for the glue to hold the piece in shape when it came out of the jig.
 The door, vent, and windows were made from scratch.
 After the portable toilet and fold-down sink were installed and the electrical work was completed, all that remained was the painting.
 Two coats of 105/206 were applied to the outside with a quick sanding between coats.
 Sanding was needed again after the second coat.
 The owner of a small collision shop allowed me to work with him on final sanding and taping before he sprayed the primer and the final coats.